maier/nad/README.md

 Removing the symlink from the top-level plugin directory will disable the plugin.
 If file watches are disabled, send a `SIGHUP` to force a rescan.

+## Verify

+The output from a plugin can be verified/inspected at any time by making a request for that specific plugin: `curl http://localhost:2609/run/name` where `name` is the name of the plugin without the extension.

 ## Custom

 For information on creating custom plugins see the Plugin section of [DEVELOPMENT.md](DEVELOPMENT.md#plugins).